OttCS/OttCS/blog/preview/better-than-vanilla.md

 The rest of the nether is great at being hellish: lots of exposed area with ranged enemies lurking, a place that lets you gain extremely valuable items but with a huge detriment.

+## Enchantments
+Some argue that enchantments break a lot of the game, and that is true.
+However, I don't believe than enchantments should be removed.
+Enchants should be cool, unique rewards you get from exploring, exclusively in the form of enchanted books.
+Enchants cannot be combined in this form: An enchantment table uses lapis as fuel, and moves an enchantment from a book to a tool.